-Let’s listen, Vincent Van Gogh and Paul Gauguin are chatting …
+Let’s listen, Vincent Van Gogh and Paul Gauguin are chatting in an imaginary conversation …

-- Vincent, do you feel you are not creative at times, frustrated that others can produce very creative work and you spin your wheel?
+- Vincent, do you feel you are not creative at times, frustrated that others can produce very creative work and you just pace the street?

 - Well, who doesn’t?
 But, we keep trying.

-- Wait, there are ways to create highly creative work with little effort, you won’t believe how easy these new add-ons and brush tools are and how creative the results look.
+- Wait, there are ways to create highly creative work with little effort.
+You won’t believe how easy these new add-on canvases and brush tools are, and how creative the results look.

 - Oh, well, go on …

-- Take a look at the creative still life I painted.
+- Look at the creative still life I painted.
 I started with what you see above, very dull and not creative enough, don’t you think?
 I even considered adding more texture, like wood, or dried leaves.
 I think I painted that orange too close to the top edge, but …

 - And you believed that?

-- Sure, look, I got a creative brush tool made by Frank Talius, it creates amazingly creative wispy things on your painting; you could have used it in your Starry Night, much faster and more creative.
+- Sure, look, I got a creative brush tool made by Frank Talius, it creates amazingly creative wispy things on your painting; you could have used it in your Starry Night.
+It is much faster and more creative.
 It would have taken you days to produce the same effect.

 - Are you serious?